 He is co-author of The Complete Volunteer Management Handbookand Keeping Volunteers

-If you buy The Complete Volunteer Management Handbook, you will receive a free copy of Keeping Volunteers.
+If you buy a hard copy of The Complete Volunteer Management Handbook, you will receive a free hard copy of Keeping Volunteers.

 By placing this order you agree to DSC's terms and conditions: